StringManolo/nbmxbsf/README.md

 ### TIPS
 - If you're a developer, you don't need to touch the server.ts/server.js code.
 Just develop the modules in the serverModules folder.

-### TODO
-- installPackage.ts module (find what package manager is available)
-- Ofuscate all the code using jsfuck and a compressor ?
-- Add a hash/unique id.
-Allowing to share same token between clients
-- Generate the server with hardcoded password.txt and token.txt ?
-- Replace token.txt and password.txt by a server_config.json file?
-- Make the server a backend and a client requesting the code ?